ntsystemsit/ntsystemsit.github.io/_posts/2018-03-15-Skype-for-Business-Hybrid-Observations.md

 $MsolSP | Set-MsolServicePrincipal
 ```

+The Service Principal Names can alternatively be set using the `*-AzureRmADServicePrincipal` cmdlets from the `AzureRM` module.

 Once the configuration is complete, we can test Exchange Storage connectivity with the following command:

 ```